hhuOS/hhuOS/README.md

 ## What next?

 Congratulations!
 If you have made it this far, you have successfully compiled and run hhuOS!
-If you have not done so yet, you should definitely try out the included games `bug`, `battlespace` and `dino`, as well as the `demo` command, to see the capabilities of our user space game engine.
+If you have not done so yet, you should definitely try out the included games `bug`, `battlespace`, `dino` and `rogue3d`, as well as the `demo` command, to see the capabilities of our user space game engine.
+There is also some ported software available for hhuOS (Scroll down for an exhaustive list).

 When you are done tinkering with the OS, why not try to build your own application for hhuOS?
 Our [wiki](https://github.com/hhuOS/hhuOS/wiki/) provides tutorials on how to set up a development environment and get started with app development for hhuOS.